BIA 10-2474: Outcome for trial participants

 News reports from March 2016 described the condition of Stéphane Schubhan (42), a professional photographer from La Flèche, Sarthe and participant of the top dose cohort.
 Mr. Schubhan "sleeps badly, has nightmares, sees double at all times, walks with difficulty, and succumbs to dizziness and nausea if he stands more than 10 minutes at a time" and does not know if he will be able to work again.
 Mr. Schubhan said he had participated in a previous clinical trial, but in this case he was never informed about the animal deaths that were later revealed and would never have consented to take part had he known.
 Doctors have told Schubhan that they hope he will improve over the coming 6–12 months but that they do not know what the outcome will be.
+In 2023, Mr. Schubhan was convicted and sentenced to 30 years jail for the 2019 attempted murder of his partner and children's mother, whom he was planning to leave.

 Under French Law, all clinical trial participants are protected by the 1988 Huriet Law on the protection of persons in clinical research.
 The BIA 10-2474 trial participants are therefore entitled to financial compensation as well as recourse to civil and criminal proceedings.
 The family of Guillaume Molinet commenced manslaughter proceedings in late January 2016.